runderwoman/faaspot-cli/docs/deployments.rst

     - **name** The deployment name to run
     - (Optional) **--wait** Boolean parameter, whether to wait for completion.
 Default is False.

-    To run deployment with multiple parameters, just append them in the command, for example:
+    To run deployment with multiple parameters, just add them in the parameter argument, for example:

     .. code-block:: sh

-        $ fas deployments run some_deployment -p "param_1=value_1" -p "param_2=value_2" --wait
+        $ fas deployments run some_deployment -p "param_1=value_1, param_2=value_2" --wait

     As you can see in the example above, you can use ``-p`` as a shortcut for ``--parameters``